Skip to main content

 Tips to Protect Your Clear Aligners

-There are things you need to do to help protect your aligners and your teeth during and after treatment, including:5
+There are things you need to do to help protect your clear aligners and keep them — and your teeth — clean, healthy and strong throughout your treatment:8

 • Brush and floss after eating.
-Clear aligners are removable and should be taken out when you eat.
-This means no dietary restrictions are necessary.
+Clear aligners are removable and should be taken out when you eat, so no dietary restrictions are necessary.
 However, you do need to brush and floss your teeth after every meal before putting your aligners back on to maintain good oral health and prevent staining them.

 • Don’t chew gum while wearing your aligners.
 Gum can stick to your aligners and damage them.
-If you want to chew gum, remove your aligners first.
+If you want to chew gum, remove your aligners first.4

 • Don’t smoke.
-Smoking will stain your aligners, so it’s advisable to avoid smoking during your aligner treatment.
+Smoking will stain your aligners, so it’s advisable to avoid smoking during your aligner treatment.4

 • Clean your aligners.
 Use a soft-bristled toothbrush and a small amount of toothpaste to clean your aligners inside and out.
-Soaking your aligners in Invisalign Cleaning Crystals will help keep them clean and clear.
+Soaking them in Invisalign Cleaning Crystals will help keep them clean and clear.

 • Practice good oral hygiene.
-It’s important to practice good oral hygiene habits to keep your teeth and gums healthy during and after clear aligner treatment.
-Along with brushing and flossing, be sure to get regular dental exams and cleanings.
+Good oral hygiene habits will keep your teeth and gums healthy during and after clear aligner treatment.
+In addition to brushing and flossing, be sure to get regular dental exams and cleanings.

 • Wear your retainer after treatment.
 Wearing a retainer after orthodontic treatment is almost always recommended, whether you have braces or clear aligners.
-If your doctor prescribes a retainer, use it as directed to help maintain your new, straight smile.
+If your dentist prescribes a retainer, use it as directed to help maintain your new, straight smile.4

 Frequently Asked Questions About Clear Aligners

-Got more questions about clear aligners and Invisalign?
-Here are answers to some frequently asked questions.
+Do you have more questions about clear aligners and Invisalign?
+Here are answers to some commonly asked questions.

 Icon Question Mark